The Ultimate Guide to Sales Strategy

 But… aren’t they the same thing?

-Quoting (or estimating) is the basic process of sending a price, list of parts, and perhaps a brief summary of the work to be completed to the potential customer.
+Quoting (or estimating) is the basic process of sending a price, a list of parts, and perhaps a brief summary of the work to be completed to the potential customer.

 Selling is a much more comprehensive process.
 Selling encapsulates everything from attracting leads, consulting, sending a proposal, effectively following up, and ultimately closing the deal.